kleinbottle/swanlotus/content/blogs/eigenvalues-and-eigenvectors/bushido.md

 \end{bmatrix}.
 \qquad (12)$$

-If we could somehow decompose $$M$$ into a matrix product where a diagonal matrix was featured, we might be able to circumvent the matrix-raised-to-a large-power problem.
+If we could somehow decompose $M$ into a matrix product where a diagonal matrix was featured, we might be able to circumvent the matrix-raised-to-a large-power problem.